 Targeting a percentage of visitors to the existing site, Usabilla invited customers to test the new beta website.
 Once customers were on the site, they were highly willing to share their thoughts.
 Perhaps because they had been actively invited to try the page, making them more engaged with leaving feedback.

 What We Like: Through a combination of passive feedback submitted via a Usabilla feedback button and running active surveys — using actionable questions based on the ones above — the company was able to both test and improve the beta website before rolling it out to the public.

 2. Share your wins and ROI from the data you receive.

 French football club Paris Saint-Germain saw an incredible return on investment after implementing user feedback to ask for customers' contact details.
 Hugo Charrier, Ecommerce Manager at PSG, explains:

 "We decided to run a slide-out campaign where customers could leave their details if they didn't have time to complete the process for purchasing a VIP ticket, or in case they had any further questions.
 As a result, we received over 500 email addresses which, in turn, generated almost €100,000 worth of sales!"

-From the examples we've discussed, it's clear that becoming a truly data-driven and user-centric company requires a combination of quantitative and qualitative sources.
-However, reaching out for customer feedback doesn't need to be overwhelming.
-As long as you have a solid feedback platform in place, it can be manageable, actionable, and help to deliver the seamless digital experience your users are looking for.
+It's clear that becoming a truly data-driven and user-centric company requires a combination of quantitative and qualitative sources.
+Reaching out for customer feedback can be manageable, and if you have a solid feedback platform, it can help you deliver the seamless digital experience your customers want.